pip-services/pip-services-docs/content/en/python/messaging/queues/memory_message_queue.md

 > is_open(): bool

-- **returns**: bool - true if the component has been opened and false otherwise.
+- **returns**: bool - True if the component is open and False otherwise.

 #### listen